mgtm98/GSoC/secondVersion.md

 ## Schedule of Deliverables

-_As mentioned in the technical details section deliverable can be divided into different phases_
+_As mentioned in the technical details section deliverables can be divided into different phases_
 ###  First Phase
 _in this milestone First set of examples (Board Basics) will be delivered and it's estimated to be delivered in a week_